schofield-lab/schofield-lab.github.io/join/index.md

 {% capture text %}

-We’re always keen to hear from motivated students and researchers who would like to join our group.
-Our research combines experiment and theory at the atomic scale to understand semiconductors and 2D materials, within a collaborative environment where you’ll develop strong expertise while contributing to cutting-edge research.
+We’re always keen to hear from motivated students and researchers interested in joining, visiting, or collaborating with our group.

+Our work combines atomic-scale experiment and theory to understand semiconductors and 2D materials, within a collaborative and supportive research environment.

-If you’d like to join our group, please [email Professor Schofield](/contact) with your CV and transcript — and, if you wish, a brief note about any research areas that particularly interest you.
-Together, we can explore possible projects and identify the funding route that best fits your background and goals.
-A few of the main options are listed below.
+If you’re a prospective PhD student — or an MSci/undergraduate looking for a project — please [email Professor Schofield](/contact) with your **CV and transcript**.
+We can discuss possible project directions and identify the funding route that best suits your background and goals.
+A few of the main schemes are listed below.

+We also host international visitors and collaborators.
+Previous postdocs and PhD visitors have joined us from Australia, India, France, and the USA.
+If you’re interested in exploring a joint visit or applying for funding together, please feel free to get in touch.

 {% endcapture %}

 {%
   include feature.html